postmanlabs/postman-mcp-server/README.md

 }
 ```

 When prompted, enter your Postman API key.
-Afterwards, the agent performs calls to the Postman cloud MCP server at `https://mcp.postman.com`.

 ### Install in Claude Code